Traian Herseni: Fascist dissent

-His split from the Bucharest school was not definitive: in 1935, together with Gusti, he wrote the sociology textbook for high school seniors.
+Herseni's split from the Bucharest school was not definitive: in 1935, together with Gusti, he wrote the sociology textbook for high school seniors.
 The next year, he participated in the ethnographic expedition to Șanț, alongside Gusti, Stoian, Constantin Brăiloiu, Lena Constante, Jacques Lassaigne, Jozsef Venczel, and Harry Brauner, and contributed to a special homage issue of Arhiva, where he honored Gusti's "sociological, ethical and political system".
-He and Gusti also published, at Cartea Românească, Elemente de sociologie cu aplicǎri la cunoașterea țării și a neamului nostru ("Elements of Sociology as Applied to the Study of Our Country and Our Nation"), a geopolitical tract.
+He and Gusti also published, at Cartea Românească, Elemente de sociologie cu aplicări la cunoașterea țării și a neamului nostru ("Elements of Sociology as Applied to the Study of Our Country and Our Nation"), a geopolitical tract.
 It was partly inspired by, and partly opposed to, the theories of Friedrich Ratzel, and was highly skeptical of both geographical and biological determinism.

 Herseni was able to outmaneuver his rival Golopenția, who was largely absent from the country during that interval.
 When he returned, Herseni offered a "truce", which included ceding Golopenția some of his classes at university.
 In 1937, Gusti included Herseni on his team for the IIS Congress, which was held in tandem with Paris Expo.
 He lectured there on the "social equilibrium of the Romanian village".
 Herseni alternated such work with political writing.
 Also in 1937, he wrote a propaganda tract for the Iron Guard and the workers' movement, which was confiscated by the authorities upon publication.
 The text was a polemic with the Communist Party, which Herseni described as having a "Jewish doctrine", whereas the Guard genuinely represented workers.
 As noted by historian Adrian Cioflâncă, Herseni's credo had "great similarities with communist discourse", endorsing nationalization, a minimum wage, and social insurance, and a "work-based hierarchy" throughout society.

-From 1938, democracy was suspended in Romania, and King Carol II, an enemy of the Iron Guard, took charge of political and social affairs, creating a mass quasi-fascist party, the National Renaissance Front.
-Gusti was co-opted into this project, and assigned to lead the Social Service, which, as Stahl notes, was a positive venue for social improvement, but also a potential "tool" for Carol's authoritarianism.
+From 1938, democracy was suspended in Romania, and King Carol II, an enemy of the Iron Guard, took charge of political and social affairs, ending democratic rule.
+The Iron Guard was repressed, with its leader, Corneliu Zelea Codreanu, being seized and made to stand trial.
+In May 1938, Harseni appeared as one of Codreanu's 27 defense witnesses.
+Gusti was co-opted into Carol's dictatorial project, and assigned to lead the Social Service, which, as Stahl notes, was a positive venue for social improvement, but also a potential "tool" for Carol's authoritarianism.
 Despite his Guard affiliation and his approval of the death squads, for which he was denounced by Stancu in Azi, Herseni was spared scrutiny, and probably never detained.
 Resuming his work at the university, he evaluated Jewish students such as Theodor Magder.
 According to Magder, Herseni showed himself to be "very demanding, but also very fair", in that he did not discriminate on an ethnic basis.